 It also boasts an impressive 1.8 GPM on top of a 15.69-inch spout height and 9.5-inch spout reach.
 You can install it in both one- and three-hole sinks.

 It's clean, too.
 The Trinsic uses a soft rubber aerator that prevents the usual mineral build-up around the spray holes.
 It's one of the more hygienic options in kitchen faucets.

-The one flaw of the Trinsic is that it isn't quite touchless.
-Instead of using motion sensors to activate its water flow, it requires a tap of your wrist, fingers or knuckles to the spout or handle.
+The one flaw of the Trinsic is that it isn't entirely touchless.
+Instead of using motion sensors to activate its water flow, it requires a tap of your wrist, fingers or knuckles to the spout or handles.

 - Easy to use and clean